arbisoft/openedx-nodebb-discussion/README.md

 ---

-After that change the `version number` which is availabe in the same file for example if it is `0.11` change it to `0.12` and then go to `lms-shell` and your directory path should be like this
+After that change the `version number` which is available in the same file for example if it is `0.11` change it to `0.12` and then go to `lms-shell` and your directory path should be like this

 `/edx/app/edxapp/edx-platform#`